Mike Murphy gets to the point for Quartz when he writes Google will strip Google+ for parts.

 The problem is that Google+ never managed to get past the feeling that there’s tumbleweed blowing down empty streets.

-Google says there are billions of Google+ account.
+Google says there are billions of accounts.
 That’s sort of true.
 Signing up for the service is more or less mandatory if you use other Google products or even an Android device.

-Yet estimates say Google+ only has a few million active users.
+Yet estimates say there are only a few million active users.
 That’s about two percent of Facebook’s active users and, maybe, five percent of Twitter’s.

 There’s a joke that you go to Twitter to listen to people grumble, go to Linkedin to listen to people pretending to work hard, go to Facebook to watch people play and go to Google+ to see what Google employees are up to.

 Google+ wasn’t Google’s first attempt at social media.
 You may remember Buzz and Wave.
 Both were awful, but they had fans.
 Google+ was a better experience, the basic idea and code were sound enough.
 It’s just that Google never seems to have got social media.

 Commentators are writing Google+ obituaries.
 That may be premature, although one never knows with Google.
 This is a company that has no compunction about taking lame horses behind the stable for shotgun practice.